isabella232/journeys.en/help/using/usecase/uc2journey.md

 ## Second path: the customer is not a loyalty member{#section_ptb_ws1_ffb}

-1. In the second path that follows the first condition (customer is not a loyalty member), add an **Email** activity and select your "Loyalty membership" template.
+1. In the second path that follows the first condition (../custom-action/customer is not a loyalty member), add an **Email** activity and select your "Loyalty membership" template.

     ![](../assets/journeyuc2_26.png)